Northland DHB Renal

 Renal medicine includes the urgent care of acutely ill patients as well as those with chronic illness who require long term care.
 A doctor who specialises in disorders of the kidneys is called a nephrologist.
 Conditions seen by a nephrologist may include:

 • Acute renal failure – the sudden loss of kidney function

 • Chronic, or long term, renal failure – gradual worsening of kidney function

 • Haematuria – blood loss in the urine

 • Proteinuria – protein loss in the urine

 • Hypertension – that has not responded to antihypertensive therapy.

-Many kidney disorders may be treated with medications but if kidney function starts to fail and the condition becomes severe, dialysis (using a machine to filter the blood), Peritoneal dialysis (using fluid into the lining of the belly), kidney transplantation and non-dialysis therapy.
+Many kidney disorders may be treated with medications and diet, but if kidney function starts to fail and the condition becomes severe there are several options: Haemodialysis (using a machine to filter the blood), Peritoneal dialysis (using fluid into the lining of the belly), kidney transplantation and non-dialysis therapy.

 Assistance with Travel Costs